-Frequency of Big Gains and Losses - excludes 2021
+Frequency of Big Gains and Losses - excludes strike affected seasons and 2021 and 2022

-The Chicago White Sox, Philadelphia Phillies, and Detroit Tigers have each seen attendance rise by at least 500,000 in 8 different seasons.
+The Philadelphia Phillies have seen attendance rise by at least 500,000 in 9 different seasons.
+The Chicago White Sox and Detroit have had 8 seasons with a gain of at least 500,000.
 On the down side, Cleveland, Detroit, Miami, and the New York Mets, and Philadelphia Phillies have each had 4 seasons with decreases of at least 500,000.